Approximation of bayesian Hawkes process models with Inlabru: Notation and definitions

-Any counting process can be defined specifying its conditional intensity.
-The conditional intensity of the process at time $t$ is the expected infinitesimal rate at which events occur around time $t$ given the history of the process $\mathcal H_t$.
+Any counting process can be defined by specifying its conditional intensity.
+The conditional intensity of a counting process at time $t$ is the expected infinitesimal rate at which events occur around time $t$ given the history of the process $\mathcal H_t$.
 More formally,

 \begin{definition} For a counting process $\{N(t), t \geq 0\}$ with history $\mathcal H_t$, the conditional intensity function of the process $N(t)$ is: